TechEmpower/FrameworkBenchmarks/toolset/README.md

 personal limits on *workers* and can therefore see results from Travis much more quickly than you could when the Travis account for TechEmpower has a full queue awaiting verification.

-You will need to modify the `.travis.yml` file to contain your own (encrypted) `GH_TOKEN` environment variable.
-Unfortunately there is no way to externalize encrypted variables, and therefore you will have to manually ensure that you don't include your changes to `.travis.yml` in any pull request or commit to master!